Or maybe you're looking for one of these (thanks, Google):

 Wildcat on Toast (Doug, David, TP, Lawrence & unseen Joyce).
 My first bluegrass band in the 1980s, at Paul's Saloon.

-In 2010 Doug and I climbed Mt Kilimajaro (Uhuru Peak), Tanzania.
+Doug and I atop Mt Kilimajaro (Uhuru Peak), Tanzania, in 2010.
 Tragically Doug died of pancreatic cancer in 2013.

 Hayfever (Doug, TP, Holly, David, Lawrence)